BHI Brain Health Scholar Description

 - Assist in creating communications and recruitment for youth related to the survey and Brain Health Scholar program.

 - Assist with press releases regarding the BH Scholar program.

 - Assist in identifying/recruiting youth leaders to complete the final BHI survey.

 - Serve as Brain Health Champions in schools and at community events.

 - Manage and respond to project related email.

 About the Brain Health Initiative (www.brainhealthiniative.org) The Brain Health Initiative (BHI) is a cutting-edge, new approach to protecting brain health and fighting brain illness across the lifespan.
-The BHI works collaboratively with Massachusetts General Hospital, a Harvard Medical School Teaching Hospital, and the Academy for Brain Health and Performance to build brain healthy communities through education, research, innovation and action, with a specific focus on brain health promotion, prevention, early detection, evidence-based intervention, and performance optimization.
+The BHI works collaboratively with Massachusetts General Hospital, a Harvard Medical School Teaching Hospital, to build brain healthy communities through education, research, innovation and action, with a specific focus on brain health promotion, prevention, early detection, evidence-based intervention, and performance optimization.
 The BHI is creating a culture that promotes brain health protective factors and decreases risk factors, thereby improving brain health and optimizing brain performance outcomes for the Florida Suncoast region and beyond.
 Join the brain health movement, because brain health matters, and lifestyle makes a difference.

 BHI Brain Health Community Stakeholder Prioritization Survey (Adult and Youth)